drone-ah/wordsonsand/blog/_posts/2011-12-28-hudson-jenkins-and-continuous-integration-1114.md

 files and included a settings.xml file with appropriate configurations.

 Hudson 2.2 uses maven 3 but I use maven 3 locally as well even though the projects pom files were built for maven 2.
-There doesn\'t seem to be any issues with this setup.
+There doesn't seem to be any issues with this setup.

 First step is to create a new job from the home page.
 This asks for which type a